-The Division of Music maintains an inventory of 30 Steinway grand pianos, three harpsichords, and eight pipe organs including a celebrated three-manual 51-stop tracker organ built by C.B.
-Fisk and located in Caruth auditorium.
+The Division of Music maintains an inventory of 30 Steinway grand pianos, three harpsichords and eight pipe organs, including a celebrated three-manual 51-stop tracker organ built by C.B.
+Fisk and located in Caruth Auditorium.

-The Electronic Music Studio is a digital multitrack facility featuring the latest hardware and software on a Macintosh/ProTools-based platform.
-The studio is also equipped with a full range of MIDI equipment for synthesis, sampling, sequencing, signal processing, video post scoring, and recording (digital and analog).
+The Electronic Music Studio is a comfortable, multitrack, MIDI and digital audio facility featuring hardware and software on a Macintosh platform.
+The studio is well equipped to support algorithmic composition, interactive performance, synthesis, sampling, sequencing, signal processing, video post scoring and digital recording with stereo, quad and 5.1 surround monitoring.